 These services allow beach-goers to make informed decisions about whether to bathe.

-BeachLive, South West Water’s voluntary bathing water information service, provides free alerts for beaches in Devon and Cornwall when stormwater overflows may temporarily affect bathing water quality, whilst protecting people and property from internal sewer flooding.
+South West Water’s voluntary bathing water information service, BeachLive, provides free alerts to beach managers, the Environment Agency and Surfers Against Sewage for beaches in Devon and Cornwall when stormwater overflows may temporarily affect bathing water quality, whilst protecting people and property from internal sewer flooding.

 The Environment Agency (EA) has created an online profile for each of the UK’s designated bathing waters.
 For certain beaches, the EA also issues warnings when rainfall may affect bathing water quality.

 The Marine Conservation Society’s Good Beach Guide also has lots of useful information including water quality, weather, tide forecasts, local beach cleans and wildlife.

 Buoyancy aids, such as life rings, are available at most beaches.
 If the equipment is missing or vandalised, please report it to your local council, the beach manager or the lifeguards.